Cardano Development Group

 Cardano’s competitive advantage and leadership in the industry is driven by its culture of quantitative and behavioral risk management and innovation, which has become an integral part of its operations.
 Its development objectives are made explicit through Cardano Insights (education and research) and Cardano Development.
 Please find more on Cardano on www.cardano.com.

 TCX Investment Management Company B.V.
 (TIM) is the fund manager of The currency Exchange Fund (TCX), a fund investing in long-term currency hedging products in frontier markets.
-It was established in 2007, and currently employs 16 people, all in Amsterdam, the Netherlands.
-TIM is regulated as an Alternative Investment Fund Manager and has a supervisory board consisting of 2 members: Frank Gosselink (chairman, Director at Cardano Development), Axel van Nederveen (independent) and Arjo Blok (independent).
+It was established in 2007, and currently employs 17 people, all in Amsterdam, the Netherlands.
+TIM is regulated as an Alternative Investment Fund Manager.
 TIM’s managing board has 3 members: Ruurd Brouwer (CEO), Bert van Lier (CIO) and Brice Ropion (COO/CRO).

 GuarantCo Management Company Limited, established in 2016, is the manager of GuarantCo Limited, a specialized fund providing long-term local currency guarantees for infrastructure clients in frontier economies.
-GuarantCo Management has 15 employees in London and Nairobi, and has a one-tier board consisting of 7 members: Joost Zuidberg (chairman, Director of Cardano Development), Lasitha Perera as (CEO) Douglas Bennet (COO), Dale Petrie (MD, Finance) and Frank Gosselink (non-executive, Director of Cardano Development).
+GuarantCo Management has 24 employees in London, Singapore and Nairobi, and has a one-tier board consisting of: Joost Zuidberg (non-executive Chairman, Director of Cardano Development), Lasitha Perera (CEO), Andy Slack (CRO), Dale Petrie (MD, Finance) and Frank Gosselink (non-executive, Director of Cardano Development).